wacncontent/CustomizeTool/removeCommentOutput2/articles/application-gateway/application-gateway-create-probe-ps.md

 ### Step 2

 Configure the back-end IP address pool named "pool01" with IP addresses "134.170.185.46, 134.170.188.221,134.170.185.50".
-Those will be the IP addresses that receive the network traffic that comes from the front-end IP endpoint.
-You will replace the IP addresses above to add your own application IP address endpoints.
+Those values are the IP addresses that receive the network traffic that comes from the front-end IP endpoint.
+You replace the IP addresses above to add your own application IP address endpoints.

 	$pool = New-AzureRmApplicationGatewayBackendAddressPool -Name pool01 -BackendIPAddresses 134.170.185.46, 134.170.188.221,134.170.185.50